1 Thessalonians 4:1

 For God has not called us for the purpose of impurity, but in sanctification.
 So, he who rejects this is not rejecting man but the God who gives His Holy Spirit to you.

 (a) In sanctification.
 Paul reinforces his earlier point that sanctification is God’s will (1 Th.
 4:3).
-Your heavenly Father does not want you to destroy yourself and others by sowing to the flesh.
+Your heavenly Father does not want you to destroy yourself and others through sexual immorality.

 Some say grace gives us a license to sin (Rom.
 6:1).
 This scripture refutes such a lie.
 Sin is dangerous, like juggling hand grenades.
-It has no place in the abundant life that Christ gives us.
+It has no place in the new creation life that Christ gives us.
+Paul does not address the sin of sexual immorality with law and threats of punishment.
+Instead, he calls us to trust that God’s ways are better.
+To treat your body with dignity and live a whole and holy life is far better than the disease-ridden alternative being peddled in the alleys and temples of Thessalonica.

 1 Thessalonians 4:13